Furikuda/bork/docs/internals/security.rst

 Secret key usage against fingerprinting
 ---------------------------------------

-Borg uses the borg key also for chunking and chunk ID generation to protect against fingerprinting.
+Bork uses the bork key also for chunking and chunk ID generation to protect against fingerprinting.
-As usual for borg's attack model, the attacker is assumed to have access to a borg repository.
+As usual for bork's attack model, the attacker is assumed to have access to a bork repository.

-The borg key includes a secret random chunk_seed which (together with the chunking algorithm) determines the cutting places and thereby the length of the chunks cut.
-Because the attacker trying a chunk length fingerprinting attack would use a different chunker secret than the borg setup being attacked, they would not be able to determine the set of chunk lengths for a known set of files.
+The bork key includes a secret random chunk_seed which (together with the chunking algorithm) determines the cutting places and thereby the length of the chunks cut.
+Because the attacker trying a chunk length fingerprinting attack would use a different chunker secret than the bork setup being attacked, they would not be able to determine the set of chunk lengths for a known set of files.

-The borg key also includes a secret random id_key.
+The bork key also includes a secret random id_key.
 The chunk ID generation is not just using a simple cryptographic hash like sha256 (because that would be insecure as an attacker could see the hashes of small files that result only in 1 chunk in the repository).
-Instead, borg uses keyed hash (a MAC, e.g. HMAC-SHA256) to compute the chunk ID from the content and the secret id_key.
+Instead, bork uses keyed hash (a MAC, e.g. HMAC-SHA256) to compute the chunk ID from the content and the secret id_key.
 Thus, an attacker can't compute the same chunk IDs for a known set of small files to determine whether these are stored in the attacked repository.